Sign up to our Newsletter

 6. Is February Too Late to Apply to Law School?

 Experts recommend taking the LSAT between June and August.
-The earlier you take your test, the more time you have to retake your test if necessary.
+Taking the LSAT early gives you more time to retake the test if needed.

 Final Thoughts